fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 - ``=+`` if it requires a value and each instance of the flag is saved.

 - Optionally a ``!`` followed by fish script to validate the value.
 Typically this will be a function to run.
 If the return status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
-See the section on <a href="#arparse-validation">Flag Value Validation</a> for more information.
+See the section on `Flag Value Validation <#arparse-validation>`__ for more information.

-See the <a href="#fish-opt">``fish_opt``</a> command for a friendlier but more verbose way to create option specifications.
+See the `fish_opt <cmds/fish-opt.html>`__ command for a friendlier but more verbose way to create option specifications.

 In the following examples if a flag is not seen when parsing the arguments then the corresponding _flag_X var(s) will not be set.